Ellipsion/react-electron-app/README.md

 It will open new electron window in development mode.

+### `npm run electron:build`

+Will build the react app and than package the electron app into executable.

 ## Executable

-You can also run the windows .exe executable in dist/win-unpacked folder.
+If app was packaged with the above command, you can run the executable in dist/win-unpacked folder.